sjoelund/MLS-rst-spec/source/operators.rst

   The pre() operator can be applied if the following three conditions are fulfilled simultaneously:

-  #. variable y is either a subtype of a simple type or is a record component
+  a. variable y is either a subtype of a simple type or is a record component
-  #. y is a discrete-time expression
+  b. y is a discrete-time expression
-  #. the operator is *not* applied in a function class.
+  c. the operator is *not* applied in a function class.

   [*Note: This can be applied to continuous-time variables in when-clauses, see Section :ref:`discrete-time-expressions` for the definition of discrete-time expression.*]